Peak Flow Meter – Adult – 60 to 800L/min – One-Way Valve – Single

 Advanced Life Support Online Guide

-Find everything you need from diagnostics & immobilisation equipment to injection & surgical instruments.
+Find everything you need from diagnostics & immobilisation to surgical instruments.

 What is a Peak Flow Meter used for?

-The peak flow meter is a vital tool for individuals with asthma, designed to measure the effectiveness of air expulsion from the lungs.
-This straightforward device assists in both the diagnosis and ongoing management of asthma.
-By conducting a peak flow test, which involves forcefully exhaling into the meter, users can gain valuable insights into their lung function.
+The peak flow meter is a vital tool for individuals with asthma, measuring the effectiveness of air expulsion from the lungs.
+This device aids in both diagnosis and management of asthma.
+Users perform a peak flow test by forcefully exhaling into the meter, providing insights into their lung function.
+The resulting peak flow score helps identify narrowed airways, a common asthma symptom.
+While indicative, additional tests may be needed for a definitive diagnosis.

 How to use a Peak Flow Meter